 Values are what one is, not what one does.
 Not many documents or templates instill values.
 Culture is an attitude that needs all layers for support.Corporations too often look at governance to enforce what to follow.

 Without change and without support there is little that corporate training and transformation programs can expect with Agile success as people forget what is learned.
-With no place to practice what was taught and no culture to support new behavior what, then, was learned?
+Without a place to practice what was taught, no values and principles in to support new behavior what, then, was learned?

 Value is difficult to achieve.
 Difficult in practice.
 Difficult to repeat.
 Difficult to scale.
-Any gap in understanding disrupts the flow of what is possible.
+Gaps from what is taught and what is practiced disrupt the flow of what is possible.
 Agile values support corporate values.
 Put another way, corporate values support Agile values.

 Education costs in time, in mistakes, in effort.
 One learning path is cost of educating Agile without values and principles: waste, where training is an investment facade.